COSC3020/pancake-sort-megrose10/README.md

 What is the asymptotic runtime ($\Theta$) of your algorithm in terms of the number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.
 The average asymptotic runtime would be $\Theta(n^2)$, this is because in our main pancake sort function when we find the max value in the part of the array we are looking at this runtime would be $n^2$.
 Then, if the max value is not already in the front of the array to flip to the other end, we can call the flip function twice, which has a for loop reversing the order and would be $2n$.
-For the number of flips, like said before, if the max value is in the front at the 0 element posistion then we call flip once resulting in $n$.
+For the number of flips, like said before, if the max value is in the front at the 0 element position then we call flip once resulting in $n$.
 If the max value is not in the front, we call flip twice resulting in $2n$.

 Citations: I worked with Olivia, Ashlyn, and Cole(Nathanial).
 I also went to the TA's office hours and found my flip function's logic was incorrect, so I fixed it later.